bstars/ZubovControl/README.md

 This is the implementation of the paper "Actor-Critic Neural Zubov Control".
-All floating point values in plotting_new.ipynb can be found from one of the following:
+All hard-coded floating point values in plotting_new.ipynb can be found from one of the following:

 - lqr2.ipynb (e.g the K matrix)
 - the paper "Neural Lyapunov Control"